-the literature.4 We show that many service industries have a falling relative price with income, in contrast with the behavior of the relative price of aggregate services, and we argue that this heterogeneity is important in understanding sectoral productivity differences across countries.
-Second, the standard approach measures sectoral productivity using expenditures in final goods and services rather than sectoral value-added.
+income, in sharp contrast with the behavior of the relative price of aggregate services.
+We argue that this heterogeneity is important in understanding sectoral productivity differences across countries.
+Second, the standard interpretation measures sectoral productivity using expenditures in final goods and services rather than sectoral value-added.
 Therefore, these measures relate to a composite of sectoral productivities that depend on the input-output structure of the economy.
-The potential pitfall of using expenditure data to infer sectoral productivity differences across countries has been emphasized, among others, by Heston and Summers (1996).5 We build a multi-sector model that features an input-output structure and we show that the structure of the economy matters substantially for the sectoral productivity implications of the model.
+The potential pitfall of using expenditure data to infer sectoral productivity differences across countries has been emphasized, among others, by Heston and Summers (1996).4 We build a multi-sector model that features an input-output structure and show that the structure of the economy matters substantially for the sectoral productivity implications of the model.

-In this paper, we divide the service sector into two sub-categories that we call traditional and non-traditional services, using data from the International Comparisons Program (ICP).
+In this paper, we use detailed price data from the International Comparisons Program (ICP) and divide the service sector into two sub-categories that we call traditional and non-traditional services.
 The ICP dataset provides price and nominal expenditure data for 129 expenditure categories that aggregate up to gross domestic product (GDP) for 130 countries in 2005.
 We call non-traditional services those individual service categories with a price (relative to the price of GDP) that falls systematically with income.
-And we call traditional services, all individual service categories with a relative price that increases systematically with income.
-We find that there is a structural transformation within the service sector whereby the share of real
+And we call traditional services, all individual service categories with a relative price that increases systematically with income.5 We find that there is a structural transformation within the service sector whereby the share of real expenditures in non-traditional services in total services increases with income per capita.
+That is, development is associated with a reallocation of real expenditures from traditional to non-traditional services.